nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The Export CSV function is meant to value add upon the existing `.json` file saving to provide an alternative option, especially for users who prefer interacting with a Microsoft Excel compatible format.

-The resulting `addressbook.csv` that will be produced will be in the following format
+The resulting `addressbook.csv` that will be produced will be in the following format:

 | Name        | Phone        | Email        | Address        | Tags                            |
 |-------------|--------------|--------------|----------------|---------------------------------|
 | Person Name | Person Phone | Person Email | Person Address | Person Tag 1;Person Tag 2; .... |

-Multiple tags are delimited by the `;` character
+Multiple tags are delimited by the `;` character.

-Likewise with Import, File IO operations are also separated into the `CSVManager` class, such that the command logic takes the current address book, parses them into the approprate strings, then passes it to the `CsvManager` to handle the writing to file
+Like the Import feature, File IO operations are also separated into the `CSVManager` class, such that the command logic takes the current address book, parses them into the appropriate strings, then passes it to the `CsvManager` to handle the writing to file.

 The sequence diagram is as follows:
 ![ExportCsvSequenceDiagram](images/ExportCsvSequenceDiagram.png)

-The subsequent exported file can be imported back into any other instance of ContaX, similar to the existing `.json` system of import/export
+The exported file can be subsequently imported back into any other instance of ContaX, similar to the existing `.json` system of import/export.

 ### \[Proposed\] Undo/redo feature